primev/mev-commit/contracts/contracts/validator-registry/README.md

 1. Restaking with the `MevCommitAVS` contract.
 2. Restaking with the `MevCommitMiddleware` contract.
-3. Simple staking with the `VanillaRegistry` contract.
-4. Simple staking with the Reputational `VanillaRegistry` contract.
+3. Simple staking with the Reputational `VanillaRegistry` contract.

 The `ValidatorOptInHub` contract acts as a query router between all three solutions, allowing any actor to query whether a group of validator pubkeys is opted-in to mev-commit.
 This is an updated version of the `ValidatorOptInRouter` contract for ease of use and to add future registry support.